iamamitkumar0512/AkVisulizer.github.io/README.md

 # Ak Visulizer

-### An interactive visualization tool for fundamental algorithms in sorting, searching and path-finding.
+### An interactive visualization tool for fundamental algorithms in sorting, and searching.

 Try it your self [Ak Visulizer](https://akvisulizer.netlify.app/)